CV

 • Compute resource access during the “technical readiness” phase of deployment of Isambard 3, an EPSRC Tier 2 compute facility administered by the GW4 consortium.
 Isambard 3 is a new, ARM-based supercomputer consisting of 384 compute nodes, each with 2 Nividia Grace CPUs providing 144 cores/node for a total of 55,296 compute cores.

-• Project title: “Investigating the Kinetics of Tetrataenite Ordering (IKOTO)”
+• Project title: “Investigating the Kinetics of Tetrataenite Ordering (IKoTO)”

 • November 2024 - December 2024.